Free Alternatives to Paid eLearning Software | Top Picks

 Best for: K-12 educators, Google Workspace users

 Google Classroom integrates seamlessly with the Google ecosystem, making it the most accessible option for educators already using Google tools.
-Over 150 million teachers and students use the platform globally.
+The platform serves educational institutions globally, though exact user counts vary based on Google’s periodic reporting.

 Key Features: